THE DEFINITION OF ‘LIFE WILL GET THE BASTARDS ANYWAY’

 So again briefly, the aim of this concept is to give us greater freedom from the attachments of anger, of the adversary occupying our minds, plotting revenge and other things relating to the adversary in question.

 This concept was inspired, on the one hand, while reading Seneca’s On Anger:

 ‘As it is a consolation to a humble man in trouble that the greatest are subject to reverses of fortune, and a man weeps more calmly over his dead son in the corner of his hovel if he sees a piteous funeral proceed out of the palace as well; so one bears injury or insult more calmly if one remembers that no power is so great as to be above the reach of harm.’
 De Ira, book 3, ch25

-The conclusion at the end ‘no power is so great as to be above the reach of harm’ identifies the name of this concept of Seneca’s.
-Even though this concept is mentioned briefly in a passage of De Ira I wish to promote this idea as a remodeled, improved and above all modern idea for Stoicism.
-This idea should join the ranks of other Stoic ideas such as negative visualisation and living in accordance with nature, as the concept can be contemplated and summoned up in our minds during the situations appropriate just like the ‘this too will pass’ concept used during times of hardship.
-This concept differs from that of Seneca’s because:
+That conclusion at the end: ‘no power is so great as to be above the reach of harm’ identifies the name of this concept of Seneca’s.
+Even though this concept is mentioned briefly in a passage of De Ira I wish to promote this idea as a remodeled, improved and above all modern concept for stoicism.
+This idea should join the other conceptual ranks of other stoic ideas such as negative visualisation and living in accordance with nature.
+This modern concept differs from that of Seneca’s because:

 3) It aids in perishing from our minds thoughts about our adversaries.

 4) It may possibly make us take pity on our adversaries instead of anger or at least lessen the anger.

 And on the other hand, the other half of the my inspiration, came about from my own reflections while taking a brisk walk around town.